National Animal of Denmark

 - Average Speed: Top flight speed is 50 to 55 mph

 - Conservation Status: Endangered (IUCN Red List)

 - Predators: Human, Wolf, Raccoon

-You may not determine the difference between male and female at a glance because they look alike, but if you look carefully, you can recognize easily.
+You may not determine the difference between males and females at a glance because they look alike, but if you look carefully, you can recognize them easily.
 Male Swan is generally larger than the female.
-They like to live in cold swamp area and breed in colonies all over Denmark.
-It is one of the largest flying birds that can grow up to 65-inches long, stand about 4 feet high and can spread their wings up to 95 inches, which can be vicious if confronted or threatened.
+They like to live in cold swamp areas and breed in colonies all over Denmark.
+It is one of the largest flying birds that can grow up to 65-inches long, stand about 4 feet high, and can spread its wings up to 95 inches, which can be vicious if confronted or threatened.
 Their behavior is very aggressive and voracious appetites often disturb local ecosystems, displace native species, and even pose a hazard to humans.

 - “Trinomen of Mute Swan” – The IUCN Red List of Threatened Species

 - “Facts about Mute Swan” – National Geographic

 - “Facts about Mute Swan” – All About Birds